pimbrouwers/Falco/README.md

 dotnet run HelloWorldApp
 ```

-There you have it, an industrial-strength "hello world" web app, achieved using primarily base ASP.NET libraries.
+There you have it, an industrial-strength "hello world 3 ways" web app, achieved using primarily base ASP.NET Core libraries.
 Pretty sweet!

 ## Sample Applications